-Skin Diseases - Immune Mediated and Autoimmune
+Skin Diseases - Hormonal, Immune Mediated, and Autoimmune

+Immune-mediated skin diseases are those where factors such as drugs, bacteria, or viruses stimulate an immunologic reaction that results in tissue damage.
+Autoimmune skin disease occurs when an animal's body recognizes its own skin as foreign.
+As a result of this abnormal immune response the skin is damaged.
+In a sense, the animal is trying to reject its own skin.
+Healthy skin and hair coat are a result of many factors, both internal and external.
 A correct, definitive diagnosis should always be made prior to treatment as numerous diseases have a similar appearance.
 In order to accurately diagnose and treat immune-mediated and autoimmune skin diseases, Dr. Nichols performs surgical biopsies of affected skin and submits these samples to be analyzed by a dermatopathologist at a laboratory.
-Positive identification of the type of disease allows us to direct specific and effective therapies.
+Positive identification of the type of disease allows him to direct specific and effective therapies.

-Dr. Nichols' advanced education in this field allows you the peace of mind that your pet is being expertly diagnosed and treated for these life-altering and potentially life-threatening diseases.
+Dr. Nichols' advanced education in this field allows you peace of mind that your pet is being expertly diagnosed and treated for these life-altering and potentially life-threatening diseases.

-Lexi loves Dr. Nichols.
+Lexi loves Dr. Nichols and he loves her.